JAShapero/personal-website/src/data/about-me.md

 ## Personal Interests & Fun Facts

 ### Sports & Entertainment
-- Born and raised in Cleveland—big Cleveland sports fan
+- Born and raised in Cleveland—big Cleveland sports fan, especially the Cavs
 - Cried when LeBron left, cried harder when LeBron came back
+- LeBron is the GOAT
 - Favorite show is Adventure Time

 ### Music